 The Varlets and Vixens of "Industry"; the First Three Seasons Rocked--Now What?

-Dear readers, as I prepare a post that land at about the same length as this one, and will delve still deeper into the series all the way through the recently concluded Season 4 (a 5th is promised), I've taken this opportunity to update the below post of fourteen months ago, with some minor additions and tweaks.
-As the series' unfolding becomes more breathlessly discussed, may it serve a guide and possible inducement to either take the plunge for the first time or round out your viewing schedule now that all "Industry" episodes to date are binge-able.
-Even as I post this as prelude, the storylines for Season 4's concluding passages, perhaps all too relevant to current oligarch misbehaviors, are causing a bit of an online ruckus.
+I've made some minor additions and tweaks to what you read below.
+As the series' unfolding becomes more widely, at times breathlessly discussed, may it serve a guide and possible inducement to either taste the "Industry" demi-monde for the first time or round out your viewing schedule now that all eight episodes are binge-able.
+Even as I post the below re-boot as a prelude, the storylines for Season 4's concluding passages, perhaps all too relevant to current oligarch misbehaviors, are causing a bit of an online ruckus.

 Fair warning that the following will contain what some call “light” spoilers.
 But be